wade-loccisano/resume/README.md

 - Created an automated, cloud-based workflow to extract, transfer, and load point of sales data into Amazon Redshift for use in driving dashboards resulting in enhanced visibility and insights into sales performance.
 - Used Python scripts powered by AWS Lambda and orchestrated by Amazon Step Functions to retrieve data from FTP sources and move it to Amazon S3.
-- Expanded Terraform configurations to include the neccessary delcarations to manage this new infrastructure.
+- Expanded Terraform configurations to include the neccessary delcarations to manage new infrastructure.

 #### Project Management Tool
 <!-- FrontEnd, BackEnd, DevOps -->